Recurrent Orthogonal Networks and Long-Memory Tasks: Architectures

 \subsection{LSTM}

-The LSTM of \cite{Hochreiter1997} is an architecture designed to improve upon the sRRN with the introduction of simple memory cells with a gating architecture.
-In this work we use the architecture in \cite{Zaremba2014}, which is the same as that originally proposed in \cite{Hochreiter1997}.
+The LSTM of \cite{Hochreiter1997} is an architecture designed to improve upon the sRNN with the introduction of simple memory cells with a gating architecture.
+In this work we use the architecture originally proposed in \cite{Hochreiter1997}.
 For each memory cell, the network computes the output of four gates: an update gate, input gate, forget gate and output gate.
 The outputs of these gates are:

 The cell state is then updated as a function of the input and the previous state:

 Finally, the hidden state is computed as a function of the cell state and the output gate: